Kevin-free/online-resume/content/project/LeetCode-Go/index.md

 ---
 title: LeetCode-Go
-summary: "The solutions to LeetCode in Go, 100% test coverage, runtime beats 100%.
-As of now, I have solved hundreds of problems and written solutions, and it is still in progress."
+summary: The solutions to LeetCode in Go, 100% test coverage, runtime beats 100%.
+As of now, I have solved hundreds of problems and written solutions, and it is still in progress.

 tags:
   - Algorithm
+  - Other
 date: "2020-10-24T00:00:00Z"

 # Optional external URL for project (replaces project detail page).